Do you know about the big “R” word?

 What is Resistance?

-Resistance is a psychological response to change…our brains are wired to keep us safe and static, which is why we unknowingly sabotage our efforts.
+Resistance is a psychological response to the change process…our brains are wired to keep us safe and static, which is why we unknowingly sabotage our efforts.
 When you try to get outside of your comfort zone and make changes, resistance is going to kick in.

 Your brain wants to keep you in homeostasis!

 Homeostasis is actually a very important part of your body’s process.
 It’s responsible for causing you to take action for your basic needs of food, water, sleep, and more.
 But, homeostasis in the mind can have a negative effect.
-For example, if you have a poor self-image, homeostasis will kick in and create resistance to making healthy changes.
+For example, if you have a poor self-image, homeostasis will kick in, and you will create resistance to the change process.

-For a deeper explanation of the psychology behind resistances, you can check out the post Michelle Rees wrote on Whole Life Challenge.
+For a deeper explanation of the psychology behind resistance, you can check out the post Michelle Rees wrote on Whole Life Challenge.

 Signs Of Resistance

 It’s important that you recognize the signs of resistance, both psychologically and physiologically…because it can keep you from reaching your goals or becoming the person you want to be.
+When you resist change, you will never know what could have been.
 Here are the top signs of resistance:

 - Doubting yourself.